nwoow/Gallery_Test_Rails/README.md

 * Then Run bundle install

-* Then Run Rials s
+* Then Run Rails s

 * Open URL http://localhost:3000/foottraffic/index

-* You will see a import file
+* You will see an import file

 * Import a sample file here the name of the file is text.txt